Justintime50/justinpaulhammond/README.md

 ## Legacy Setup

 The blog used to be configured as a subfolder of this site but was moved to a subdomain for deployment purposes.
+View this setup in [legacy](legacy/README.md).